airbnb/streamalert/docs/source/rules.rst

           matchers=[...],
           outputs=[...])
     def example(record):
-        # record analysis             # analyze the incoming record w/ your logic
+        # code                    # analyze the incoming record w/ your logic
         return True               # return True if an alert should be sent

 You define a list of ``logs`` that the rule is applicable to.
 Rules will only be evaluated against incoming records that match the declared log types.